Title: Sekai ichi Catsukoi

 Sato eyed the Onodera thoughtfully.
 "As you said, it is hard to place an older neko, even one that looks so kittenish still.
-I am rather full with difficult adoptions now already.
+You know, Kohinata-san, I am rather full with difficult adoptions now already.
 So many that I hardly have room for regular stock."

 "I know you said you couldn't guarantee you'd take him, but you came so highly recommended as someone who would ensure he got a good home," Kohinata's voice held the slightest edge of desperation.

-Sato hummed thoughtfully.
-She knew she was a soft touch when it came to neko hybrids.
-She had eight of her own at home now that the one neko law had been lifted (all but one were female).
 "Well, it just so happens I have someone who has been looking for an Oda.
 Though he's incredibly picky, I wonder if your Onodera might not do.
 He's relatively close to the description of what he wants.
-And it is near Christmas.
-Hybrid sales and adoptions are usually brisk right up through Christmas Eve."
+And it is near Christmas: hybrid sales and adoptions are usually brisk right up through Christmas Eve."

 Seeing the light of hope in Kohinata's eyes, Sato finally caved.
 "Okay, I'll see if I can place him for you.
 I'll have to put him in the back for now.
 It's the only free kennel I have."

-"No worries," Kohinata said cheerfully.
-He was incredibly relieved that he would be able to go back and tell An's fiancé that everything had been taken care of.
+"No worries," Kohinata said cheerfully, incredibly relieved that he would be able to go back and tell An's fiancé that everything had been taken care of.

-Sato nodded sadly at the neko.
-So many people didn't give their pets credit for how deeply the human-hybrid's feelings ran.
+Sato nodded sadly at this: so many people didn't give their pets credit for how deeply the human-hybrid's feelings ran.
 She knew how difficult transitions of ownership could be, especially when a neko had been with a family as long as the Onodera had.